For information and news, see Self-managed super funds on the ATO website.

 For instructions on the SMSF annual return, see Self-managed superannuation fund annual return instructions on the ATO website.

-This help section covers all fund and auditor details requirements.
+This section covers all Fund and Auditor details requirements.

-For information about where integrated data is sourced from, see Names and addresses in tax returns.
+For information about where integrated data is sourced, refer to Names and Addresses in tax returns.

 If the client and return have been set up correctly, the following information will default into the relevant fields in a newly created return:

 - All back-page Tax Agent Declaration details, as entered in the Control Record for the relevant Agent.

 If the fund name is legally changed, you must advise the ATO of the change by either updating it online at www.abr.gov.au or completing the Change of details for superannuation entities (NAT 3036) at the time the change is made.

 Refer to Names and Addresses in tax returns.

 Funds without ABNs are strongly encouraged to apply for one online at www.abr.gov.au or lodging the Application for ABN registration for superannuation entities (NAT 2944).

 This address will be used for the issuing of any assessments raised from this return and other correspondence.